chainstack/docs/docs/platform/manage-your-organization-identities.md

 1. Click **Issuers** and select the identity issuer to export.
 1. Click **Export**.

-This will download the identity issuer private key and certficate files.
+This will download the identity issuer private key and certificate files.

 ### Delete an identity